MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     The **Configure platforms** page appears.

 1. Select the platform that you want to configure for your app.
-You can choose the platform type from web or SPA.
+You can choose the platform type from Web or SPA.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-bots/configure-platform.png" alt-text="Select web platform" border="true":::